portlandcodeschool/jse-fall14-3/stacyFabian/stacyFabianWeek3Homework.md

 **a)**
 Write a function `copy(obj)`, which duplicates an object (not just copying a reference to it).
 You only need to duplicate only one level: if `obj` contains another object _inner_, the duplicate may share _inner_ rather than copying it too.

+// do a for loop to run through each array item until the end
+// have each item of new array = each item of old array

 Write another function to compare two objects:
 `equal(objA,objB)` should return true only when `objA` and `objB` have exactly the same properties with the same values.
 Note that two empty objects should be considered equal.

+// for loop to run through each array item of each one
+// if (objA[i] == objB[i])
+		result = true
+// else result = false;

 Write a third function:
 `similar(objA,objB)` should return true only when `objA` and `objB` have exactly the same properties, regardless of their values.